nicolabernardi/telemetry-nik/README.md

 3. error on reading from CAN,
 4. error while reopening the log file (that is periodically closed and reopened to be sure that updates are pushed to disk)

-I used in C++ in order to use the ``bool`` type, that C has not.
+I have written the code in C++ in order to use the ``bool`` type, that C has not.
 If necessary, I would change it easily to keep all in "pure" C.